List of Naruto characters: Tobirama Senju

 Tobirama Senju (千手 扉間, Senju Tobirama), the Second Hokage (二代目火影, Nidaime Hokage), is the younger brother of Hashirama and the teacher of Hiruzen Sarutobi.
-He is credited as being the Hokage who created the infrastructure of Konohagakure, including the Ninja Academy and Police Force.
+He is credited as being the Hokage who created the infrastructure of Konohagakure, including the Ninja Academy, Police Force, and the Anbu Black Ops.
 He is considered as the most powerful Water Style user and is known throughout the Ninja World for creating the Flying Thunder God Jutsu (飛雷神の術, Hiraishin no Jutsu), the Shadow Clone Jutsu, and the controversial Reanimation Jutsu, although he abandoned its completion due to its sinister nature.
 He has high knowledge of the Uchiha anatomy and source of their power.
 In flashbacks, he disapproves of Hashirama's friendship with Madara Uchiha even after the rival clans had reconciled, eventually leading to Madara's departure.
-Tobirama's time as Hokage is short-lived as he is killed in an ambush during the First Great Ninja War.
-He is later brought back by the Reanimation Jutsu after it was perfected by Orochimaru and forced to battle Hiruzen.
+Tobirama's time as Hokage is short-lived as, during the First Great Ninja War, he sacrifices himself to let his team, which included Hiruzen Sarutobi and Danzo Shimura, successfully retreat after being surrounded by enemy forces during a mission.
+He is later brought back years later by the Reanimation Jutsu after it was perfected by Orochimaru and forced to battle Hiruzen, ultimately losing and being sealed away by the Reaper Death Seal.
 Tobirama is later brought back again to inform Sasuke Uchiha about the Uchiha Clan and to participate in the battle against the Ten Tails.
 He and the other resurrected Hokage are put to rest after Kaguya's defeat.
 In the Japanese anime, he is voiced by Kenyū Horiuchi while Kengo Kawanishi voices him as a child.
 In the English version, Tobirama is voiced by Peter Lurie in Part I, Jamieson Price in Part II, and Steven Blum in some video games, with Benjamin Diskin voicing him as a child.